martienssenlab/maize-code/README.md

 Plots Upset plots highlighting DEG in the overlapped peaks

 - ___MaizeCode_R_Upset.r___\
-Create an Upset plot of overlapping peaks and their presence in gene bodies (e.g. data/Upset_B73_endosperm.pdf)
+Create an Upset plot of overlapping peaks and their presence in gene bodies.
+An example is in the data folder (e.g. data/Upset_B73_endosperm.pdf)